 A Tribute to Pete Fallico

-Mr. Pete Fallico is a well-known radio personality, concert promoter, jazz organ lover and producer.
+Mr. Pete Fallico is a well-known radio personality, concert promoter, jazz organ aficionado and producer.
 I first met Pete at the Monterey Jazz Festival when he brought in Johnny “Hammond” Smith for a special tribute evening.
 One of the organists playing the tribute was Terrell Prude, who had been the organist with Spider Martin before I replaced him in 1965.

 After the shock wore off, we chatted and he introduced me to Pete.
 Some time later, I got a call from Pete, he was doing a series of concerts at a restaurant in San Jose and would I like to play an evening?
 (You betcha, Red Ryder!)